 - Support of advocacy efforts for changes to legislation and law enforcement

-- Access to affordable, long term financing
+- Access to affordable, long-term financing

-Learn more about GFTN
+Learn more about the GFTN

 Tropical Forest Trust (TFT)

-TFT aims to 1) increase the area of FSC certified forest in the tropics; 2) assist members to exclude illegal and other unwanted wood from their supply chains and to get wood from TFT supported projects into their products; and 3) raise awareness of the FSC.
+TFT aims to 1) increase the area of FSC-certified forest in the tropics; 2) assist members to exclude illegal and other unwanted wood from their supply chains and to get wood from TFT supported projects into their products; and 3) raise awareness of the FSC.

-SmartStep (Rainforest Alliance SmartWood Program)
+SmartStep (Rainforest Alliance SmartWood Programme)

-SmartStep is a Rainforest Alliance SmartWood program to provide opportunities and incentives for forest management operations to pursue FSC certification.
+SmartStep is a Rainforest Alliance SmartWood programme to provide opportunities and incentives for forest management operations to pursue FSC certification.
 It is designed to help forest management operations with a clear path to achieve Forest Certification Council (FSC) certification while gaining access to potential market benefits before reaching certification.